virtualmin/virtualmin-bootstrap-theme/README.md

 The theme itself has the following broken bits:

-Back button doesn't work.

-Submit buttons don't work correctly, if there is more than one form on a page.
-Currently, one event is being attached to the forms on a page, but it isn't specific to individual forms.
-I don't know how to attach an event to every form on a page and include all of the necessary information to process the correct form based on which form was submitted.
-The only way I've been able to make this work is by explicitly including the ID of every form in the JavaScript (index.js), but this is not scalable to all of Webmin, which has thousands of forms with different IDs.
-This may be the most important piece of the JavaScript puzzle in getting the theme into a usable state.
-Seems like it ought to be easy, but I'm been banging my head on it for ages.
-JavaScript is not my strong suit.
+Back button doesn't work correctly.
+One solution may be to use jQuery BBQ or the History API to store history data, and a function to handle URI-to-state translation. i.e. a query string like ?l=v&r=/apache/edit_vhosts.cgi might be used to store a screen state of the Virtualmin menu open in the left panel and a page in the Apache module open in the right pane.

 Numerous quirks need fixing and bits of polishing need doing.
+Many of the quirks are happening because Webmin still has a lot of legacy cruft from before ui_lib function existed, or because of assumptions Webmin makes about the UI.
+But, many others are just polish that's needed in the theme.